From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Introduction

-In parallel, many diverse efforts are underway to develop novel techniques to extend the IceCube spectrum to EeV energies, driven mainly by radio neutrino detection techniques.
-Unfortunately, the steeply falling flux and the slow growth of the neutrino cross-section at these energies require extremely large arrays to obtain a handful of events for the most pessimistic flux predictions.
-Given the lack of overlap in energy with the current observations --- and thus the discovery opportunities they represent --- we will not comment further on these efforts.
+In parallel, many diverse efforts are underway to develop novel techniques to extend the IceCube spectrum to EeV energies~\cite{GRAND:2018iaj,POEMMA:2020ykm,PUEO:2020bnn,RNO-G:2020rmc,Prohira:2019glh,Allison:2018ynt,Adams:2017fjh}, driven mainly by radio neutrino detection techniques~\cite{Huege:2017khw}.
+Unfortunately, the steeply falling flux and the slow growth of the neutrino cross section at these energies require extremely large arrays to obtain a handful of events for the most pessimistic flux predictions.
+Given the lack of overlap in energy with the current observations---and thus the discovery opportunities they represent---we will not comment further on these efforts.

-In this \textit{Perspective}, we attempt to anticipate a broad brush description of the future of the field, building on the present results and realizing that the most important impact of the rapid expansion of neutrino astronomy will result from unanticipated discoveries.
+In this \textit{Perspective}, we attempt to anticipate a broad-brush description of the future of the field, building on the present results and realizing that the most important impact of the rapid expansion of neutrino astronomy will result from unanticipated discoveries.
 We will start by reviewing the astronomical discoveries made by the first generation of instruments and the important measurements they contributed to neutrino physics.
-We will discuss how the novel observation raises new scientific questions that are harder to resolve and how we anticipate that the field will move from discovery into astronomy in the future by deploying a new generation of instruments.
+We will discuss how novel observations raise new scientific questions that are harder to resolve and how we anticipate that the field will move from discovery into astronomy in the future by deploying a new generation of instruments.
+For the readers that are not familiar with the experimental details of neutrino telescopes and the different energy ranges involved, we encourage you to review~\cref{sec:astro-fluxes} and~\cref{sec:opt-det}.